Game and Tournament Rules

 • A batted ball that bounces over the outfield fence in fair territory is a ground-rule double, including one that hits any part of the fence or top of the fence before going over.

-• Home runs prohibited: We play on Little League fields.
-The first ball hit in each team’s at-bat per inning that clears the outfield fence in fair territory is to be considered a foul ball.
-The second HR hit by any batter from the same team in that inning’s at-bat is an OUT.
-Count of HRs resets each inning.
+• Home runs prohibited for male batters: We play on Little League fields.
+The first ball hit in each team’s at-bat per inning by a male batter that clears the outfield fence in fair territory is to be considered a foul ball.
+The second HR hit by the same batter in that inning is an OUT.
+The second HR by the same team, but a different male batter, in the same inning is a foul.
+3rd HR by any male batter from the same team in that inning’s at-bat is an OUT.
+Count resets each inning.

-• Foul ball home runs are always regular foul balls.
+• Foul ball home runs are always regular foul balls, including those clearing fencing.

 Fielding